ankitpati/perl-Devel-Multithreaded-Cover/docs/cpancover.md

 The server is currently running Ubuntu 16.04 LTS and was upgraded from 14.04 LTS.

-The Devel::Cover directory from which cpancover is run is in `/cover/dc`.
-It is a git checkout of the Devel::Cover repository but, ideally, that should be treated as a read-only directory.
+The Devel::Multithreaded::Cover directory from which cpancover is run is in `/cover/dc`.
+It is a git checkout of the Devel::Multithreaded::Cover repository but, ideally, that should be treated as a read-only directory.
 The staging directory is symlinked to `/cover/staging`.

-In addition to hosting and running cpancover.com, I also use this server for some development work, and in particular for testing Devel::Cover against all the versions of perl which are supported, plus recent development versions.
+In addition to hosting and running cpancover.com, I also use this server for some development work, and in particular for testing Devel::Multithreaded::Cover against all the versions of perl which are supported, plus recent development versions.
 For each version there is a standard and a threaded plenv installation.